Appointments Line: 01530 270933

 If you have an underlying problem, for example feeling depressed – say so.
 Make sure you tell the doctor all you want them to know and also, that you understand all they have told you.
 If you are given a prescription, you should be told why and what effects the medicine may have.
 If you are not given a prescription, you may wonder why.
 Do ask and, if you are not happy, let the doctor know why.

-You are always welcome to bring a family member or a friend with you into any consultation at our premises.
 If you are alone, but wish to have a chaperone present, please discuss this with the doctor or nurse.

 Helping to Choose your Treatment